moakbal06/TodoApp/README.md

 - Spring Boot, Spring Couchbase ,Swagger ,Docker,Angular,Nginx

 *TodoApp Test*
+- Test are not finished yet due to lack of time
 - run "mvn test" in the TodoApp project.

 *To start all*